-New rules were introduced from April 2017 which may affect the value of a benefit.
+Rules were introduced from April 2017 which may affect the value of a benefit.
 Where a benefit is taken rather than an alternative cash option, the taxable value of the benefit is the higher of the cash foregone or the taxable value under the normal benefits rules.
 Transitional provisions apply for arrangements entered into before 6 April 2017.
+Contact us for the correct valuation of benefits.